Shalvi-Surve/Shalvi-Surve/README.md

 Tech, to me, is storytelling — where data meets design and logic dances with creativity.
 Whether decoding complex datasets, building seamless interfaces, or contributing to open-source communities, I’m on a mission to build solutions that are as thoughtful as they are functional.

+📍 Mumbai, Maharashtra, India
-📍 Mumbai-based | CSE Pre-Final Year @ VIT
+🎓 CSE Pre-Final Year @ VIT Vellore
-🌐 Open Source Contributor @OSCI’25 & GSSoC’25 | Perplexity AI Campus Partner
+🌐 Open Source Contributor @OSCI’25 & GSSoC’25
+🤝 Perplexity AI Campus Partner
-🎨 Senior Design Core Member @ GeoSpatial VIT
+🎨 Senior Core Member (Design) @ GeoSpatial VIT
+💼 Ex - Intern @ Zidio Development

 ---